• Who we are

 Ms Seynabou Benga (Senegal-France)

-Since graduating in law from the University Panthéon-Assas in Paris, Seynabou has worked for various international NGOs (Amnesty France, FIDH, OMCT, ECPM), the Office of the High Commissioner for Human Rights, UN agencies, the National Human Rights Institution of Norway and the International Criminal Tribunal for Rwanda.
+She has worked with leading NGOs (Amnesty, FIDH, OMCT, ECPM), UN agencies, the Office of the High Commissioner for Human Rights, the National Human Rights Institution of Norway, and the International Criminal Tribunal for Rwanda.
+From 2020 to 2022, she was an expert member of the African Commission’s Working Group on Extractive Industries.

-In addition, she has directed and produced documentaries on human rights defenders working on housing rights in Cambodia and economic, social and cultural rights of the Brazilian indigenous peoples.
+In addition, she has produced documentaries on housing rights in Cambodia and the rights of indigenous peoples in Brazil.